Can Seasonal Employees Collect Unemployment? In Short—It Depends.

 That’s why it’s essential that you contact your state’s department of labor in order to correctly understand your obligations as an employer and the benefits your current and future employee will be entitled to.

 You can find a list of all 50 state departments of labor (with phone numbers and web URLS) on the U.S. Department of Labor’s website.

-So, with the noose tightening around seasonal unemployment across the United States, what can you do to help your seasonal employees cope with a potential loss of income during their downtime?
+If your seasonal employees don’t have access to unemployment, what can you do to help them cope with a potential loss of income during their downtime?

 While most seasonal employment opportunities dry up once the season comes to a close, some seasonal businesses still operate at reduced capacity.
 If your business is one of these and you want to keep your seasonal employees coming back from year to year, consider offering them part-time opportunities during the off-season.

 State regulations dictate how much unemployment an individual can collect and for how long.
 Usually, this amount is a small fraction of what the individual was making while fully employed.
 However, this can be a good thing, as most long-term seasonal employees have already adjusted to the “feast or famine” fluctuations in their yearly income.

 Offering a part-time opportunity that pays a similar or even smaller amount may be enough to help your seasonal employees keep their heads above water during the leaner months.

 If your business simply can’t keep employees on throughout the year in any capacity, helping these same individuals line up off-season work will go a long way toward keeping them happy and coming back next year.
 The extent to which you engage in this activity is completely up to you, but could span the gap between simply offering a great letter of recommendation to actively tracking down openings you think your workers would be well-suited for.

 If you choose to help your employees find work during the off-season, it may be a good idea to begin your search for complimentary businesses as soon as possible.
 By having a list at the ready, long before it comes time to close down your operations, you can help ease your employee’s transition between seasons.